-If you’re looking to sell your house or investment property in San Antonio without using a real estate agent, we can help.
+If you’re looking to sell your house in San Antonio without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

-There’s a few ways to avoid paying high commissions in your TX sale.
+There’s a few ways to avoid paying high commissions in your Texas sale.

 First, there’s a tricky custom that you’ve gotta know about.